Self-managed: Connect users via GitHub OAuth

 Cortex attempts to map users to your GitHub organization, but you may need to use the GitHub OAuth flow to connect a GitHub user to a Cortex user.

-Before getting started: Make sure you have already set up a form of GitHub authentication (either via GitHub App or personal access token).
+Before getting started: Make sure you have already set up a form of GitHub authentication (either via or ).

 First, you'll need to create a GitHub App in your GH organization.